TranPhucVinh/C/Physical layer/System time.md

 }
 ```

-An inefficient way to delay 1 second as its delay time varies in vavrious processing core:
+An inefficient way to delay 1 second as its delay time varies in various processing core:

 ```c
 void delayOneSecond();